mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 ### Push updates to the main branch of firefox-l10n-source

-Before [merging updates](review.md#merge-reviewed-strings-to-main-branch-of-firefox-l10n-source) to the `main` branch of `firefox-l10n-source`, make sure that:
+Before running the migration of localization strings, [merge](review.md#merge-reviewed-strings-to-main-branch-of-firefox-l10n-source) the source (en-US) strings of the `update` branch in `firefox-l10n-source` to the `main` branch.
+Make sure that:
 * The new strings and migrations are available in the `update` branch.
-* There are [no pending issues](#ensure-there-are-no-blocking-issues-in-the-update-branch-of-firefox-l10n-source) that prevent the current content to be exposed in Pontoon.
+* All [pending issues](#ensure-there-are-no-blocking-issues-in-the-update-branch-of-firefox-l10n-source) are dealt with.
 * The migration has been tested locally and works as expected.

-Once the new strings are pushed to `main` the procedure needs to be completed before re-enabling sync in Pontoon, otherwise additional manual work on the repository to revert the commit will be required.
+Once the new source strings are merged, the remaining procedures need to be completed before re-enabling sync in Pontoon, otherwise additional manual work on the repository to revert the commit will be required.
 The alternative is forcing all locales to retranslate this content, and losing the entire benefit of migrations.

 ### Run migrations